ogrim/clj-egsiona/README.md

              :subprotocol "sqlite"
              :subname     "database.db"})

-If it is the first time using the database, there is a function to create the required tables:
+If it is the first time using the database, there is a function to create the required table:

     (create-tables)